Makerland/makethings.io/GUIDE.md

 Hardware can be the biggest cost of organizing the event.
 Mind this while choosing the workshop topics and try to choose the one that are the most cost effective.
 Prepare a spreadsheet with everything you need for the event and be creative while trying to find these things.
 In our experience, there is a couple of things you may do to decrease the costs significantly:

 1. **Reach out to local electronics store** - they may want to borrow you some things for a promotion during the event.
 We did this with [Nettigo](http://nettigo.pl/) in Poland.
-After the event, they sold this hardware with a discount.
+After the event, they were still able to sold hardware with discounted price in their store, so their costs were low.
 Let them set up a pop up store during your event as an additional perk for them and your attendees.

 2. Reach out to local hackerspaces, makerspaces, hardware startups, universities, user groups - they may want to borrow you hardware they already have for a workshop.